Evergreen content that will bring you leads for years: A beginner’s guide

 How do you create evergreen content?

-By now you ought to be convinced that evergreen content has to be part of your content marketing strategy.
-So what is the best way to go about creating it?
+By now, I know you’re convinced that evergreen content has to be part of your content marketing strategy.
+So what’s the best way to go about creating it?
 These steps will help you get started.

 Your first step is to research relevant topics that have a long shelf life.
-As you can imagine, this task involves keyword research.
+As you can imagine, this task involves keyword, topic, and search stability research.

-• What people are consistently looking for throughout the year;
+• What are people consistently searching for throughout the year?

 • Case studies